llliphys/VASP-WANNIER/README.md

 # vasp-scripts

+Here are some python script used to check the VASP input/output files: INCAR, POSCAR, POTCAR, KPOINTS, OSZICAR, OUTCAR, EIGENVAL, DOSCAR, and so on.

+- check_input.py

-This is a python script used to check the four VASP input files: INCAR, POSCAR, POTCAR, and KPOINTS.
-The script would be useful if someone wants to cross check his/her VASP inputs.
+This script is used to (cross) check the four VASP input files: INCAR, POSCAR, POTCAR, and KPOINTS.